Math & Numeracy Teaching Resources

 ADDITIONAL RESOURCES

-- Nix the Tricks: This free online book is filled with alternatives to the shortcuts so prevalent in mathematics education and explains exactly why the tricks are so bad for understanding math.
+- Nix the Tricks: This free online book is filled with alternatives to the shortcuts so prevalent in mathematics education and explains why tricks so often become obstacles to understanding math and often contribute to our students believing they are incapable of sense-making.

 Do you have any resources for rich problems and/or lessons plans you think should be included on this page?
 Click HERE to let us know!